Tuesday’s ‘Bold And The Beautiful’ Spoilers: Quinn Blasts Sally

-The Bold and the Beautiful spoilers for Tuesday, April 23 reveal that Quinn Fuller Forrester (Rena Sofer) is a mom on a mission.
+The Bold and the Beautiful spoilers for Tuesday, April 23, reveal that Quinn Fuller Forrester (Rena Sofer) is a mom on a mission.
 It seems as if Quinn has decided that Sally Spectra (Courtney Hope) is not good enough for her son, Wyatt Spencer (Darin Brooks), and is about to start her meddling ways again.
-However, Quinn isn’t just meddlesome, she’s dangerous too.
+However, Quinn isn’t just meddlesome, she’s dangerous, too.

 Sally is the new head designer at Forrester Creations.
 She was lured to come back to FC after Thorne Forrester (Ingo Rademacher) left the company abruptly.
 With the return of Thomas Forrester (Matthew Atkinson), it’s only natural that they would bump into each other from time to time.